 I like to find interesting and funky accommodations when I travel.
 That’s not saying that I don’t stay at chain hotels when I just need a quick night’s sleep as I move from one location to another.
 But when I want to experience the real personality of a destination, then I prefer to stay in a unique local establishment.
-Eve’s Garden B&B in Marathon, TX was one of the most unique, colorful and tasty stays I have ever had.
+My first night’s Big Bend lodging at Eve’s Garden B&B in Marathon, TX was one of the most unique, colorful and tasty stays I have ever had.

 It is fortunate that in Marathon, Texas, which is the northern gateway town into Big Bend National Park, there are no chain hotels in sight.
 There is however, the colorful and whimsical option in the form of Eve’s Garden B&B. This labor of love was started in 1999 and is run by Kate Thayer with help from her son Noble Baker and daughter-in-law Alaine Berg.

 The architecture of the B&B is uncommon in many ways.
 The obvious unusual elements that are visible are the paint box use of color and the many nooks, crannies and alcoves in which the seven guest rooms are set.
 Underneath all this, there is also an environmentally friendly alternative adobe construction that makes use of papercrete – a significantly lighter version of concrete.